 I looked into the many possibilities as I typically dislike taking tours.
 You cannot drive a rental car across the border and the mark-up for taxis from the Araba border to Aqaba is quite high.
 There are public buses within Jordan and I heard very good things about.
 However, we did not have that much time and with the visa changes, we wanted help with transportation and organizing the visa/border crossing.
 The tour that we took had us stay at the fairly luxurious Bait Ali bedouin camp in the middle of the Wadi Rum desert, which is where Matt Damon stayed while filming the Martian (read more!).
 I was quite impressed with the guides as there aren’t any plaques or explanations in Petra and our incredible guide had so many stories for us that I hadn’t read anywhere else.

-Visa/Border Crosses: Click for updated information by the Jordanian government!
+Visa/Border Crossings into Jordan: Click for updated information by the Jordanian government!

 Language: People speak fantastic English in addition to Arabic, so you will have minimal problems if you’re reasonably comfortable in English.
 Other languages might be more difficult to accommodate.